knakamura13/mlrose-ky/README.md

 ### Usage Warning (updated Aug.
 22, 2024)

-This project is not fully backwards compatible with mlrose-hiive at this time.
+This project is fully backwards compatible with mlrose-hiive at this time.
 You should not expect existing mlrose-hiive example code to work right out of the box when using mlrose-ky.

 Progress is currently being made ([issue #7](https://github.com/knakamura13/mlrose-ky/issues/7)) towards supporting backwards compatibility.